When will frozen iguanas start falling from trees in Florida?

 When it gets cold enough, iguanas become immobilized and freeze, leading the reptiles—which usually hang out in trees—to fall.

-According to the Florida Fish and Wildlife Conservation Commission (FWC), iguanas slow down when the thermostat dips below 50 degrees.
+According to the Florida Fish and Wildlife Conservation Commission, iguanas slow down when the thermostat dips below 50 degrees.
 They “freeze” and fall when temperatures drop into the 40s and 30s.

 Should you move a frozen iguana?

-While the green reptiles may look dead, it’s best to leave them be—and don’t bring them into your home because once the temperatures heat back up, they’ll be revived and start to walk around.
+While the green reptiles may look dead, it’s best to leave them be—and don’t bring them into your home because once the temperatures heat back up, they’ll revive and start to walk around.

-Residents who encounter a stunned iguana can humanely kill the animal if they’re able to, according to the FWC.
+Residents who encounter a stunned iguana can humanely kill the invasive species if they’re able to do so.

+“Green iguanas are not protected in Florida except by anti-cruelty laws and can be humanely killed on private property year-round with landowner permission,” according to the FWC, “Captured iguanas cannot be relocated and released at other locations in Florida.”

 Can you shoot an iguana?